 the accused carried the act with malice aforethought (the specific intent to unlawfully kill the victim).

-A common example of attempted murder occurs when one person shoots at another person or stabs another person but that person survives.
+A common example of attempted murder occurs when the accused intentionally shoots at a person with but that person survives.

-Even the slightest movement of another person against their will can constitute kidnapping.
-A conviction for kidnapping carries a term of life in prison, and may at a minimum, add several years to the underlying sentence.
+Under California law, even the slightest movement of another person against their will can constitute kidnapping.
+A conviction for kidnapping carries a term of life in prison.

 moved the victim by using force or fear;